 There are three other tools within the Consumer Barometer suite (Trended Data, Audience Stories, and Curated Insights), but the Graph Builder does offer more granular information.

-Consumer Barometer is a really great tool to have a play with and get some understanding of the behaviors of your potential consumers in other countries.
+Consumer Barometer is a really great tool to have a play with and get some understanding of the behaviours of your potential consumers in other countries.

 Going back to our example, we have now decided that Brazil probably isn’t the right market for entry but identified Mexico as an option.
 If we now use Alexa to “Browse Top Sites” in Mexico, we can see in terms of traffic the top 500 sites in that market.
 Ranking very highly in Mexico are social media platforms, which could indicate that if your products or service lends itself well to social advertising, you could have a good fit here.